LSURice/program-website/people.md

 {% include profile.html
 name="Tommaso Cerioli"

 top-p1="Tommaso is a PhD student with Dr. Famoso.
-His projects focus on the implementation of Genomic Selection and Marker Assisted Selection into the breeding program."
+His projects focus on implementating Genomic and Marker Assisted Selection in the breeding program."

 top-p2="Tommaso obtained a BS in Agricultural Science and Technology at University of Milan in 2015 and a Master in Crop Production and Protection at University of Milan in 2017."